guangyusong/villa/vesuvius/src/vesuvius/docs/training_flow.md

 - Configuration: Add an `auxiliary_tasks` block to your YAML.
 Each entry must specify:
   - `type`: One of `distance_transform`, `surface_normals`.
+  - Also supported: `structure_tensor` for supervising tensor components.
   - `source_target`: The primary target name to derive from (e.g., `ink`, `surface`).
   - `losses`: List of losses and weights for the auxiliary head.
   - `loss_weight`: Optional overall weight for the task.